 With capital gains tax on property charged at 18% for basic rate taxpayers and 24% for higher rate taxpayers, timing of disposals becomes crucial.
 The annual exempt amount of £3,000 for 2025/26 provides limited shelter for most property investors.

+Some landlords are bringing forward planned disposals to avoid the uncertainty created by the new tenancy regime.
 Crystallising gains before May 2026 allows landlords to avoid the risk of extended void periods affecting property values.
 However, bunching disposals into a single tax year could push landlords into higher CGT rate bands.

 Consider spreading disposals across tax years where possible.
 A landlord with a £200,000 gain might benefit from realising £100,000 in 2025/26 and £100,000 in 2026/27, potentially staying within the basic rate CGT band if their other income allows.

-Business Structure Considerations
+Business Structure and Incorporation

 The Renters' Rights Act 2026 may accelerate decisions around buy-to-let limited company structures.
 Corporate ownership offers several advantages in the new regulatory environment.

+Landlords considering incorporation should act before May 2026 if possible.
+Transferring properties to a company structure before the Renters' Rights Act implementation allows for cleaner transition planning.
 However, incorporation triggers capital gains tax on the current market value of transferred properties.
 With the annual exempt amount at just £3,000, most portfolio transfers will generate significant tax charges that need careful planning.

+The Act introduces new compliance requirements that create additional administrative burdens with tax implications.
+Enhanced record-keeping for tenancy management, rent reviews, and possession proceedings becomes essential.
 These compliance costs are allowable deductions against rental income, but the administrative burden may justify engaging professional help.
 The cost of a property accountant becomes more justifiable when factoring in the increased complexity.

+The Making Tax Digital for Income Tax requirements, mandatory from April 2026 for landlords with qualifying income over £50,000 (the MTD-for-ITSA threshold from 6 April 2026, falling to £30,000 from 6 April 2027 and £20,000 from 6 April 2028), coincide with the Renters' Rights Act implementation.
 Digital record-keeping requirements align well with the enhanced documentation needed under the new tenancy regime.
 MTD-compatible software can help track the additional costs and compliance requirements introduced by the Act.

-Portfolio Management Tax Strategy
+Portfolio Management and Geographic Strategy

 The combined impact of the Renters' Rights Act 2026 and existing tax restrictions requires a comprehensive portfolio review.
 Many landlords will need to reassess their investment strategy entirely.
+Consider concentrating on higher-quality properties in strong rental markets where tenant turnover is naturally lower.
+Premium properties with stable, long-term tenants reduce the impact of restricted eviction procedures.

 Different regions may see varying impacts from the Act.
 Areas with strong rental demand and low tenant turnover may prove more resilient, while areas with higher void rates could become problematic.
+London and major city centres with strong employment markets may offer better prospects than areas with weaker economic fundamentals.
+This geographic consideration should factor into disposal and acquisition decisions.

-Professional Advisory Needs
+Professional Advisory Needs and Forward Planning

 The complexity introduced by the Renters' Rights Act 2026 makes professional advice increasingly valuable.
 Property accountants who understand both the tax implications and the new regulatory environment become essential partners.
+Early planning is crucial.
+Decisions made in 2025/26 about portfolio structure, disposal timing, and business entity choices will have long-term tax consequences.

 Specialist Support Areas